 Take a Walking Tour of London

 There are numerous options for walking tours in London.
 SANDEMANs offers free walking tours that get rave reviews.
-Harry Potter fans can take the Tour for Muggles, photographers can take the Hairy Goat Photography Tour, and those over 18 can take a Liquid History Tour of London.
+Photographers can take the Hairy Goat Photography Tour, and those over 18 can take a Liquid History Tour of London.
 There are also Jack the Ripper tours, street art tours, and foodie tours.

-How to Adjust this Itinerary with Less Time
+How to Adjust this London Itinerary with Less Time

-London in 2 Days: On day 1 of this itinerary, do the Hop-On Hop-Off Bus Tour and then take in the view from the London Eye, the Sky Garden, or The Shard.
+2 Day London Itinerary: On day 1 of this itinerary, do the Hop-On Hop-Off Bus Tour and then take in the view from the London Eye, the Sky Garden, or The Shard.
 On day 2, spend the morning at Westminster Abbey, midday visit the British Museum, in the afternoon visit the Tower of London and Tower Bridge.
 End the day in Covent Garden.

-London in 3 Days: Do days 1 and 2 of this itinerary.
+3 Day London Itinerary: Do days 1 and 2 of this itinerary.
 On the afternoon of Day 3 visit the British Museum instead of spending time at The Shard, the Globe Theatre, and Tate Modern.

-London in 4 Days: Do days 1, 2, and 3 of this itinerary.
+4 Day London Itinerary: Do days 1, 2, and 3 of this itinerary.
 On your 4th day, spend the morning at the British Museum and the afternoon in Greenwich.

 Should You Get the London Pass?

 It is possible to purchase the London Pass with a discount.
-At the time I wrote this post, they were having a 20% off sale, so a 3-day pass only cost £98.10.
+At the time I wrote this post, they were having a sale, so a 3-day pass only cost £109.

 Another advantage of having the London Pass is that you do not need to order numerous tickets online in advance.
 Purchasing the London Pass not only saves money but also time.